MicrosoftDocs/ATADocs/ATPDocs/security-assessment-prevent-users-request-certificate.md

     - Turn on the CA certificate *Manager approval* requirement.

-    - Remove the certificate template from being published by any CA. Templates that are not published cannot be requested, and therefore cannot be exploited.
+    - Remove the certificate template from being published by any CA. Templates that aren't published can't be requested, and therefore can't be exploited.

 Make sure to test your settings in a controlled environment before turning them on in production.